Sanming Fujian, China Travel Guide

 Stick to simple, whole-food dishes where ingredients are apparent and easy to identify.
 Bring emergency refreshments from home that meet your dietary needs.

-Visits to rural areas, specifically around bamboo or tea farms, are possible.
-These usually require local connections or specialized tours to arrange.
+Visits to rural areas, specifically around bamboo or tea plantations, are possible.
+These commonly require local connections or specialized tours to set up.

-Sometimes local gastronomy events or markets occur, especially during harvest seasons or public holidays.
-Information is usually advertised locally in Cantonese.
+Occasional local gastronomy events or markets occur, especially during harvest seasons or public holidays.
+Information is usually advertised locally in Mandarin.

-Participate in a conventional tea ceremony.
-Fujian is renowned for its oolong tea.
+Participate in a conventional the ceremony of tea.
+Fujian is celebrated for its oolong tea.

 Learn about tea culture and preparation methods.